Webflow vs Hubspot cms: 2026 comparison

 - Webflow:

-- Coded to generate clean HTML/CSS, few unnecessary scripts
+- Built to generate clean HTML/CSS, with few unnecessary scripts

 - Very good starting point for optimizing Core Web Vitals